ds4dm/ecole/docs/howto/instances.rst

 The provided instance generators have fixed hyperparameters, but to increase variability it might be desirable to randomly vary them as well.

-This can be without creating various :py:class:`~ecole.typing.InstanceGenerator` objects by using a generator's :py:meth:`~ecole.typing.InstanceGenerator.generate_instance` static method, and manually pass a :py:class:`~ecole.RandomEngine`.
+This can be without creating various :py:class:`~ecole.typing.InstanceGenerator` objects by using a generator's :py:meth:`~ecole.typing.InstanceGenerator.generate_instance` static method, and manually pass a :py:class:`~ecole.RandomGenerator`.
 For instance, to randomly choose the ``n_cols`` and ``n_rows`` parameters from :py:class:`~ecole.instance.SetCoverGenerator`, one could use